GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 <a name="linkage-compatible"></a>
-- **Linkage-compatible** (said of a particular version of A and a particular version of B): When these versions are used together, there are no linkage conflicts between A and B.
+- **Linkage-compatible** (said of a particular version of A and a particular version of B): When these versions are used together, there are no linkage errors between A and B or their shared dependencies.
 <a name="linkage-matchable-version"></a>
-- **Linkage-matchable version** (said of a particular version of A in relation to all versions of B): There exists some version of B such that the version of A and the version of B are linkage-compatible.
+- **Linkage-matchable** (said of a particular version of A in relation to all versions of B): There exists some version of B such that the version of A and the version of B are linkage-compatible.